vember31/home-ops/kubernetes/apps/media/plex/plex-trakt-sync/README.md

 At this time, I am coding in the tokens in .pytrakt.json, which will eventually lead to errors once the tokens expire.
 When this happens, I'll need to:

+1. Exec into the container with `kubectl exec -it $(kubectl get pods -n media -o name | grep plex-trakt-sync) -n media -- /bin/sh`.
+2. Run `plextraktsync trakt-login`.
+Follow prompts.
+3. Update Gitlab variables.
+It shouldn't be necessary to update the Plex login.

+If I cannot do it in Kubernetes for any reason, I'll need to:

 1. Go into the Alpine-LXC and do `cd /root/containers/plex-trakt-sync`.
 2. Run `docker compose run --rm plextraktsync login`.
 3. Answer all prompts